PriyankaNanjappa/IIoT/docs/README.md

 The data used is made aviailable from the IIoT repository [IIoT](https://github.com/PriyankaNanjappa/IIoT).

-## Visualization
-1. Architecture frameworks for IIoT
+##1.
+Architecture frameworks for IIoT

 Several organisations that work on IIoT have their own reference architectures that represent an IIoT system.
 There are around 20 such architectures identified in this project.
 A visualization of the list of architectures in table form is provided [here](https://i40-tools.github.io/StandardOntologyVisualization/views/matrix_fw_concern.html).
+The concerns of IIoT are represented as the labels of columns in the matrix and the architectures appear as the labels of the rows.
+The blue blocks in the matrix show that the architectures consider the corresponding concern and discuss the ways to address this concern in some detail.

 <p align="center">
 <img src="https://github.com/PriyankaNanjappa/IIoT/blob/master/docs/static/images/referencearchitectures.png" alt="Reference architectures" width="600" height="600"/>